greuze/prisoners-dilemma/README.md

 When the Police have the answers from both prisoners, they will inform the sentence to each one.
 These sentences could be:

 * `FREE`.
-This prisioner talked, but the other did't.
+This prisioner talked, but the other didn't.
 He goes free.
 * `MINOR`.
-Both did't talk, so both have minor sentence (1 year in jail).
+Both didn't talk, so both have minor sentence (1 year in jail).
 * `MEDIUM`.
 Both talked, so the sentence is medium for both (5 years).
 * `MAJOR`.
-This prisoner did't talk, but the other betrayed him.
+This prisoner didn't talk, but the other betrayed him.
 Maximum sentence of 10 years.

 # Examples

-There are two sample implemented prisoners, `GentlePrisoner` (that will always talk), and `EvilPrisoner` (that will always try to betray the other).
+There are two sample implemented prisoners, `GentlePrisoner` (that will never talk), and `EvilPrisoner` (that will always try to betray the other).
 Both samples will always give the same response, as can be seen in `giveAnswer` overriden method.